Help is on the way!

 What Is Narcissistic Personality Disorder?

-Narcissistic personality disorder is a type of personality disorder defined by a persistent pattern of grandiosity, an excessive need for admiration, and a significant lack of empathy for other people.
-NPD typically develops in early adulthood, often as a result of a combination of genetic predisposition and environmental factors such as childhood neglect, trauma, or excessive pampering.
+Quick Definition: Narcissistic personality disorder (NPD) is a mental health condition characterized by a persistent pattern of grandiosity, a deep need for admiration, and a significant lack of empathy for others.
+NPD develops in early adulthood and persists throughout life.

+NPD typically develops as a result of a combination of genetic predisposition and environmental factors such as childhood neglect, trauma, or excessive pampering.
 Although people with NPD may appear extremely confident on the surface, most are deeply insecure underneath.
 Their inflated self-image is a defense mechanism that masks fragile self-esteem.
+NPD is one of several personality disorders that can persist and evolve as a person ages.

 The most common signs and symptoms of narcissistic personality disorder include: